 Amazon Elastic Cloud Compute (EC2) includes Compute Optimized instances for compute-intensive workloads.
 The C5 series targets fast networking with the enhanced network adapter (ENA).
 In November 2018, AWS launched the Amazon EC2 C5n instances.
 The C5n instances provide significantly higher network performance across all instance sizes, compared to the standard C5 instances.
 The largest instance size,

 c5n.18xlarge, contains 36 physical cores and has 100 Gbps of network bandwidth, compared to 25 Gbps with

 CFD Direct From the Cloud™ (CFDDFC) is a Marketplace Product for AWS EC2, that provides a complete platform with OpenFOAM and supporting software running on the latest long-term support (LTS) version of Ubuntu Linux.
 It includes the CFDDFC command line interface (CLI) to enable simple management of CFDDFC instances, data transfer and running of OpenFOAM applications.
 CFDDFC is enabled for the ENA, so can extract optimal network performance from the C5 series of instances.

 Cluster of C5n Instances with CFDDFC

 We launched clusters of C5n instances to test parallel scalability.
 Our CFDDFC CLI provides an easy and convenient way to launch a cluster.
-First, the master instance was launched with the
+First, the main instance was launched with the

 c5n.18xlarge instance type and 200 GB of storage by the following command, using